kristinasavova/exercise-tracker/README.md

 # Exercise Tracker REST API

-#### A microservice project, part of Free Code Camp's curriculum
+The API provides a way for users to store and retrieve the information about their exercise routine.

+## Built with

+- Node
+- Express
+- Mongoose
+- MongoDB
+- Postman

 ### User Stories

-1. I can create a user by posting form data username to /api/exercise/new-user and returned will be an object with username and _id.
+1. I can create a new user by posting form data username to `/api/exercise/new-user`.
+An object with a username and unique id will be returned.

-2. I can get an array of all users by getting api/exercise/users with the same info as when creating a user.
+2. I can get an array of all users with their usernames and ids by getting `api/exercise/users`.

-3. I can add an exercise to any user by posting form data userId(_id), description, duration, and optionally date to /api/exercise/add.
-If no date supplied it will use current date.
-Returned will be the user object with also with the exercise fields added.
+3. I can add an exercise to any user by posting form data user id, description, duration and optionally date to `/api/exercise/add`.
+If date is not supplied, the current date will be used.
+The user object with the added exercise fields will be returned.

-4. I can retrieve a full exercise log of any user by getting /api/exercise/log with a parameter of userId(_id).
-Return will be the user object with added array log and count (total exercise count).
+4. I can retrieve a full exercise log of any user by getting `/api/exercise/log?userId=...` with a parameter of the unique user id.
+The user object with its exercise log and total exercise count will be returned.

-5. I can retrieve part of the log of any user by also passing along optional parameters of from & to or limit.
-(Date format yyyy-mm-dd, limit = int)
+5. I can retrieve a part of the log of any user by adding optional parameters to the query string - `/api/exercise/log?userId=...&from=...&to=...&limit...`.
+From and to are dates formatted like YYYY-MM-DD, limit is the maximum number of exercises returned from the server.